Frequently Asked QuestionsWhen was NNU Founded?

 Diversity on campus?

 Our campus community is compiled of students from all over the United States and across the world.
-We have students from all different cultures and a variety of religious backgrounds.
-A majority of our students come from all over the Northwest and parts of California.
-However, we do have international students from Papua New Guinea, Cameroon, Kenya, Ethiopia, South Africa, and many other countries.
+We have students from different cultures and a variety of religious backgrounds.
+A majority of our students come from throughout the Northwest and parts of California.
+However, we do have international students from Papua New Guinea, Cameroon, China, Kenya, Korea, Ethiopia, South Africa and many other countries.